 The multi-industry union agreement signed between national unions and the Italian Government has temporarily prohibited any business travel within or outside the Italian territory.

-However, please note that such prohibition exclusively refers to those activities which are complementary to the company’s core business, while any business travel which refers to the company’s core business may be permitted, on a case by case assessment, as long as all due health and safety protection measures are adopted.
+However, such prohibition exclusively refers to those activities which are complementary to the company’s core business.
+Business travel which refers to the company’s core business may be permitted, on a case by case assessment basis, as long as all due health and safety protection measures are adopted.

 How does the prudent employer decide which employees should return to the workplace?